How to Calculate Raise Percentage

 Is a 5% raise above average?

 Yes, slightly.
-The average annual raise in the US is around 3-4% for merit increases.
-A 5% raise is above average and beats the current inflation rate of about 3.2%, meaning you gain real purchasing power.
+The average annual raise in the US is around 3-4% for merit increases (Bureau of Labor Statistics).
+A 5% raise is above average and beats the current inflation rate of about 3.3% (BLS, March 2026), meaning you gain real purchasing power.
 Promotion raises typically range from 10-20%.